 TRIGGER POINTS

-A Trigger Point (TrP) is a hyperirritable spot, a palpable nodule in the taut bands of the skeletal muscles fascia.
-Direct compression or muscle contraction can elicit jump sign, local tenderness, local twitch
+Trigger points (TrP) are hyperirritable spots, palpable nodules in the taut bands of the skeletal muscle fascia.
+Direct compression or muscle contraction can elicit a jump sign, local tenderness, and local twitch response.

 Trigger Points